frans0i-cyber/cybersec-labs/tryhackme-cybersec-101/README.md

 ## ✅ Recently Completed Modules

+- 🔹 **Active Directory**
+  This room will introduce the basic concepts and functionality provided by Active Directory.

 - 🔹 **Search Skills**
   Learn to efficiently search the Internet and use specialized search engines and technical docs.